FelipeGarcia911/ml-model-aws-lambda-serverless/README.md

-# ml-model-aws-lambda-serverless
+# Machine Learning Model deployed in the Cloud
-ML model deploy into AWS Lambda using Serverless Framework
+ML model deployed built into a Docker Container and then deployed into the Cloud